 A number of investigations will be carried out before the operation.
 Some blood tests and

 X-rays are generally required.
 You may be referred to a Specialist Physician or Anaesthetist to optimise your fitness for the operation.

-• The operation will normally be performed under epidural anaesthesia or general anaesthesia or a
+- The operation will normally be performed under epidural anaesthesia or general anaesthesia or a combination of both

 Once you have recovered and can bend your knee enough to go home, your surgeon discharges you.
 Most patients are able to go home five to seven days after the operation.
 You will be given instructions regarding exercises and medications before you discharge.
 You should feel free to ask your discharge nurse any questions you may have.
 You should have appointments made for outpatient physiotherapy and a post-operative visit to your surgeon before discharge.

 - The exercises you carried out during your hospital stay should be continued at home.
 These exercises are aimed at improving mobility and strength of your knee.
 You require crutches as long as your surgeon advises you

 - You should visit your physiotherapist as arranged after your discharge from hospital.
 He will check your progress and advise you on any additional exercises you may require

 - Your surgeon will see you within a fortnight of the operation and your stitches will usually be removed at the stage.
 He will also assess your ability to walk, the mobility, strength and stability of your knee.
 He will then advise you on how you can get to the next level of function